Sunday, 30 March 2008

 Jilly Cooper

-Bear with me on this one, I've recently read 3 of her books from the 70s/80s, not those nonsense novels about being horsehipped by a man in a tuxedo, but the whimsical guides she writes, covering topics from the secrets of a long marriage (believe me, there are some real pearls of wisdom in there), how to survive being a step-mum (very candid, that would rival anything being published now), to how to have an 'affaire' and get away with it.
-Class!
+I've recently read three of her books from the 70s/80s - not those nonsense novels about being horsehipped by a man in a tuxedo, but whimsical guides.
+These self-survival offerings cover topics ranging from the secrets of a long marriage (and believe me, there are some real pearls of wisdom in there), to how to survive being a step-mum (very candid, rivalling anything being published now), to how to have an 'affaire' and get away with it.
+Classy.

-She is for the most part, a woman after my own heart, before landing a job as a writer, she worked doing umpteen office jobs, and she writes with clever wit and class-consciousness about the horrors and benalities of office life.
+She is for some part, at least, a woman after my own heart.
+Before landing a job as a writer, she undertook umpteen office jobs - a bit like myself, and she writes with clever wit about the horrors and benalities of office life.

-A full list of her non-fiction, many of which I've read and enjoyed hugely, is here.
+A full list of her non-fiction, which I've read and enjoyed hugely, is here.

 Jilly Cooper (born 21 February, 1937)